rubenchristoffer/LudumDare51/readme.md

 Official submission: [https://ldjam.com/events/ludum-dare/51/$300374](https://ldjam.com/events/ludum-dare/51/$300374)
 Itch.io: [https://joonsey.itch.io/tile-crawler](https://joonsey.itch.io/tile-crawler)

-## Every 10 seconds
-The theme was "Every 10 seconds", our idea on an implementation for this is to continuesly make events happen every 10 seconds.
-This is not very apparent to the player yet is a significant impact on the gameloop.

 ## Assets etc.
-All assets are made by us, with the exception of sounds, they are generated with a randomizer found online.
+All assets are made by us, with the exception of sounds (there aren't many sounds though) that were generated with a randomizer found online.

 ## ⚠️ Code quality
 This is a game jam.
 Therefore speed was (significantly) prioritized over quality.
 In other words, a lot of our source code is 🍝.
 You have been warned.